aliabas7/zippy-1512/README.md

 *Notes:*

-tag is optional
-To make managing them simple, instances created with zippy have a default tag of TagName: tag and TagValue: boto.
+Tag is optional.
+To make it simple, instances created with zippy have a default tag of TagName: tag and TagValue: boto.
 So, if you just want to terminate instnaces created with zippy, you can run below command:

             zippy terminate --tag boto